How to Show or Hide File Extensions in Windows 11 File Explorer

 How to Show File Extensions Using Settings

-Windows 11 makes it easy to turn file extensions on or off using the Settings app.
-Follow these simple steps:
+Windows 11 lets you turn file extensions on or off using the Settings app.
+Follow these steps:

 Step 1 Open Settings